Frequently Asked Questions

 What are your fees?

-Our fees are based on the recommended rates published by the Ontario Psychological Association and other licensing boards.
-Fees range from $115/hour when working with a student to $250/hour.
+Fees range from $135- $275/hour based on the training and expertise of the clinician and the nature of the clinical program.
+Our comprehensive program rates are charged in blocks, rather than individual sessions.
 Please contact the clinic directly for rate information.
 More than 70% of our clients receive partial or full coverage under their extended health benefits.

 What age groups do you treat?

-We treat individuals from age 16 and older.
+We treat individuals age 14 and older.
 The team has extensive experience working with youth, couples, families, and adults.
+We are currently building our adolescent eating disorders and DBT care pathways, which we hope to launch Summer 2023.

 What do the first few sessions look like?